eslaamehab/Embedded-Systems-Project/README.md

 2- <Wire.h>

-    This library was used to connect the Arduino Uno and Arduino Mega boards together as master and slave.
+    Used to connect the Arduino Uno and Arduino Mega boards together as master and slave.
         It does that by creating an I2C bus which is used to transfer data between the two boards.

 3- <SevSeg.h>